connectjunkie/homebridge-beoplay/README.md

 `inputs` | `undefined` | The inputs that can be selected from within the TV interface when using the TV integration.
 Available inputs will be parsed automatically if these values are not supplied, however by supplying these in the config you can customise which inputs are presented and the ordering.
 See below for the format
 `exclude` | `undefined` | If you don't supply inputs manually (via `inputs` above) these will be parsed automatically from the device.
 The `exclude` option allows you to exclude specific inputs from being automatically setup - for example, on a speaker its unlikely you use all of the supported music services, and on a TV you may not use all of the available inputs.
 See below for the format.

-## Migration from plugin version 0.x.x to 1.x.x
+## Migration from plugin version 0.2.x to 1.x.x

 This plugin has transitioned from being an Accessory plugin to a Platform plugin.
-While backward compatibility has been retained for now, you should migrate to the new platform configuration in your config.json if you plan to use the TV integration at all - especially with multiple devices using this integration or with iOS 14.
+While backward compatibility has been retained for now, you should migrate to the new platform configuration in your config.json if you plan to have any devices show in HomeKit as TVs.

 Updating your `config.json` should be straightforward - the previous configuration from the "accessories" section is identical to what is needed for a "devices" entry - just remove the `"accessory": "Beoplay"` line.